rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 5.21.39 Place names in more than one language or script

 <a name="5.21.39.1">5.21.39.1</a> If the place of publication appears in more than one language or script, transcribe the place in the language or script of the [Title proper](/DCRMR/title/Title-proper/), or if this criterion does not apply, transcribe place that appears first.
 Transcribe the remaining places(s) as [Parallel places of publication](/DCRMR/ppdm/Parallel-place-of-publication/).
-Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the original position on the source of any transposed statements (see [5.24.32.6](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.6)).
+Always make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to indicate the original position on the source of any transposed statements (see [5.24.32.6](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.6)).

 ---